DBR and ILF neurofeedback: when regulation support helps trauma work

 • improved emotional stability

-DBR focuses on resolving the shock and threat reflex patterns that keep getting re-triggered:
+Deep Brain Reorienting (DBR) works with the shock and threat reflex patterns that keep getting re-triggered.

-• the “body fear” that doesn’t respond to logic
+• body fear that does not respond to logic

-• the bracing and impulse patterns that show up around threat cues
+• bracing and defensive impulse patterns around threat cues

-• the early sequence where the system got stuck.
+• the early sequence where the system became stuck

-DBR is less about coping and more about updating the threat response at its source.
+DBR is less about coping in the moment, and more about helping the threat response update at its source.

 Why the combination can help

-• neurofeedback supports the ground (stability, capacity, sleep)
+• neurofeedback can support the ground — stability, capacity, and sleep

-• DBR works with the stuck shock sequence (the pattern that gets triggered)
+• DBR can work with the stuck shock sequence — the pattern that keeps being triggered

-• together, they can reduce both the baseline load and the trigger spikes.
+• together, they may help reduce both the baseline load and the spikes that happen when something triggers the system

-This is not necessary for everyone — but for many people with high sensitivity, chronic activation, or shutdown, it can make therapy more tolerable and effective.
+This is not necessary for everyone.
+But for people living with high sensitivity, chronic activation, or shutdown, it can make therapy feel more tolerable and more effective.

 What integrated work can look like